BabylonJS/OldDocumentationSite/content/How_To/GUI/ScrollViewer.md

 * [Playground Example - Scroll Viewer of Fixed Size with Grid of Images](https://www.babylonjs-playground.com/#C3RDBS#3)
 * [Playground Example - Scroll Viewer of Relative Size with Grid of Images](https://www.babylonjs-playground.com/#C3RDBS#2)

+## Scrollbars

+Both scrollbars can be reached with:
+- horizontalBar
+- verticalBar

+You can then set the scrollbar position with `scrollViewer.horizontalBar.value`.
+This value must be between 0 and 1.

 ## Adding an Adjustable TextBlock Window

 When you add a TextBlock of a given size to a scroll viewer both horizontal and vertical scroll bars are shown as needed.